Karan-anchor/LMS/README.md

-This is Library Management System using C++.
+Developed a Library Management System using C++ to manage book records efficiently.
+The system includes core features like adding, searching, updating, displaying, and deleting books using structured programming and arrays.
+Implemented a menu-driven interface to ensure user-friendly interaction and streamlined operations for small library environments.